lissahyacinth/idhash-py/README.md

 # IDHash

-Efficiently create an identifiable hash for a dataset that is independent of row ordering but dependent of column ordering.
-The core purpose of IDHash is to identify quickly if two datasets are the same without requiring them to both be on the same machine, but also expands to being able to check if one dataset is a modified version of the other dataset if the modification is known upfront.
+Efficiently create an identifiable hash for a dataset that is;
+* Independent of row ordering
+* Dependent of column ordering

+Quickly identify if two datasets are identical by comparing their hashes, without needing to presort the values.

 IDHash is based upon UNFv6, and details around UNF can be found [here](https://guides.dataverse.org/en/latest/developers/unf/index.html), where the major differences are that UNF is column-invariant but row-dependent, and IDHash is column-dependent and row-invariant.

-## Examples
+## Example - Hash Entire Dataset
 ```python
 import pandas as pd
 import pyarrow as pa